-The highly qualified Chartered Professional Accountants of Cahill CPA provide full estate planning and tax accountant services to North Vancouver and the entire greater Vancouver area.
-With top tier consultation, advice and services from these experienced estate planning professionals, the interests of your family and loved ones will be well protected at the time of your death.
+The highly qualified Chartered Professional Accountants of Cahill CPA provide full estate planning and tax accountant services to North Vancouver, West Vancouver and the entire greater Vancouver area.
+With the professional and experienced consultation, advice & services from our estate planning professionals, the interests of your family and loved ones will be protected.
 The estate taxes, inheritance taxes and probate fees owed will be minimized or eliminated with this excellent estate planning by your top-rated CPA team.
 These accountants will also provide you and your family with the ultimate variable options concerning tax and estate planning.

 During the last two years, there have been changes in the estate laws and taxes in Canada and BC, which your estate tax CPA can best explain.
 Additional earlier changes to rulings and laws relative to estate planning and taxes include the following: